-Happy birthday to Marc Chagall!
-The artist, born July 7, 1887, is credited as being a pioneer of modern art with a style that borrowed from fauvism, expressionism and cubism, but cannot be pigeonholed into one category.
+Marc Chagall, born July 7, 1887, is credited as being a pioneer of modern art with a style that borrowed from fauvism, expressionism and cubism, but cannot be pigeonholed into one category.

 His dreamy works, whether of village life or Jewish rituals, continue to be the subject of study.
 He worked in everything from painting and drawing to mosaic, sculpture and lithography, his innovations in the latter setting new standards for fine art graphic works.
-In honor of the great artist’s birthday, we offer some facts you might find surprising about Chagall.
+Here are some facts you might find surprising about Chagall.